 As such, except in very rare circumstances, copper supplementation likely won’t help, and could even cause some very real health concerns.

 What Is a Copper-Infused Product?

 At its most basic, the copper-infused product is a broad sub-category of products intended to be worn on the outside of your body, encompassing knee and elbow sleeves, gloves, and even socks, which are comprised of two primary components:

 - Neoprene (or some other semi-stretchy material), which is claimed to provide compression, and

 - Copper-infused fibers, which are claimed to prevent the buildup of bacteria.

 Here’s where things get a little blurry, at least from a marketing perspective.
 Why?
-Because if you read the text carefully on copperwear websites, they don’t actually claim that the copper in their products provides any benefits, other than preventing the buildup of bacteria.
+Because if you read the text carefully on websites that sell copper-infused products, they don’t actually claim that the copper in their products provides any benefits, other than preventing the buildup of bacteria.

 However, if you were only to glance at their websites and skim over the text they contain, you might reasonably believe that the copper in these products can provide you with improved circulation, reduces arthritis pain, increased joint flexibility, and more.